Regret Bounds and Reinforcement Learning Exploration of EXP-based Algorithms: Regret Bounds

 \subsection{Contextual Bandits and EXP4.P Algorithm}

-For contextual bandits, \citet{auer2002nonstochastic} give the EXP4 algorithm and prove its expected regret to be optimal under the bounded assumption on rewards and under the assumption that a uniform expert is always included.
+For contextual bandits, \citep{auer2002nonstochastic} give the EXP4 algorithm and prove its expected regret to be optimal under the bounded assumption on rewards and under the assumption that a uniform expert is always included, where by uniform expert we refer to an expert that always assigns equal probability to each arm.
 Our goal is to extend EXP4 to RL where rewards are often unbounded, such as several games in OpenAI gym, for which the theoretical guarantee of EXP4 may be absent.
 To this end, herein we propose a new Algorithm, named EXP4.P, as a variant of EXP4.
 Its effectiveness is two-fold.
 First, we show that EXP4.P has an optimal regret with high probability in the bounded case and consequently, we claim that the regret of EXP4.P is still optimal given unbounded bandits.
 All the proof are in the Appendix under the aforementioned assumption on experts.
 Second, it is successfully extended to RL where it achieves computational improvements.